stevegore/stravaKudos/README.md

-# stravaKudos
+# Strava Kudos

-The bot will monitor your followers every 2 hours and if it finds new activities will send liked it.
+The bot will monitor your friends (i.e. people you follow) every 2 hours and if it finds new activities will give kudos.

 Bot uses [Strava API v3](https://developers.strava.com/docs/reference/).